-In short, the IRS has to do 3 things at least 30 days prior to taking your property:
+A: The IRS needs to do these 3 things at least 30 days prior to seizing your property:

 - Give you written notice of the intent to levy with an explanation of the appeal process

-- Give an explanation which details the reason for the levy, how your property may be seized and your options to deal with the levy
+- Give an explanation detailing the reason for the levy, how your property may be seized, and your options to deal with the levy

 - Deliver the notice and additional information to you directly or through the mail

 In very rare cases, the IRS can begin the seizure of property process without completing these 3 steps.
 But those cases make up only a small minority.
 We won’t go into detail on that in this post, but may cover it later.
-If your property has already been seized, or if you think this applies to you, call Boxelder Consulting right away at 303-317-6111 because you have limited time to act.
+If the IRS already seized your property, or if you think this applies to you, call Boxelder Consulting right away at 303-317-6111 because you have limited time to act.

 Types of Notices

-The IRS can send out a bunch of different types of notices.
+There are many types of IRS notices.
 The type of notice usually reflects the type of property which the IRS will attempt to seize.
 Here are a few of the most common types of IRS notices:

 Property Subject to Seizure

-If you do happen to be served with an intent to levy notice, you will probably wonder: what types of property may be seized by the IRS?
+If you do happen to be served with an IRS intent to levy notice, you will probably wonder: what types of property may be seized by the IRS?
+Can the IRS seize my home?
 Seeing those three little letters in the top left-hand corner of the envelope is enough to send anyone into a tailspin.
 If they’re accompanied by giant, threatening font – even worse.
 The bad news is that the IRS can take many, many different kinds of property from you to satisfy your debt.
 Here’s a quick (but incomplete) list to give you a sense of what property may be subject to seizure:

 - Money in your personal bank account